Xilinx/BNN-PYNQ/bnn/src/training/README.md

     $ python DATASET-gen-binary-weights.py
 ```

-These scripts will process the weights for the given dataset and and place them into a new directory.
+These scripts will process the weights for the given dataset and place them into a new directory.
 In order to load these weights on the Pynq, place the resultant folder into the XILINX_BNN_ROOT/data directory on the Pynq device.

 ## Installing the Training Environment: